kiranmurthynivas/delta-demo/README.md

-this ids for git and github demo
+this is demo for git and github demo